Identifiability in Continuous Lyapunov Models: Introduction

-where the matrices $M,C\in\mathbb{R}^{p\times p}$ play the role of parameters.
-This setting arises from work of \cite{katie2019} and \cite{hansen2020} who propose a new approach to probabilistic graphical modeling \citep{handbook:graphical:models}.
+Recent work of \cite{katie2019} and \cite{hansen2020} introduces Lyapunov models as a new paradigm of probabilistic graphical modeling \citep{handbook:graphical:models}.
 When capturing cause-effect relations among observations, standard graphical models directly postulate noisy functional relations among the considered random variables \citep{pearl:2009,spirtes:2000,peters2017}.
-In contrast, the new Lyapunov models view an available sample of $n$ independent and identically distributed random vectors as cross-sectional observations of $p$-dimensional dynamic processes in equilibrium.
-A similar perspective was presented by \cite{Young:2019} for discrete time autoregressive models, which leads to an equilibrium covariance matrix solving the \emph{discrete} Lyapunov equation.
-Explicitly introducing a temporal perspective simplifies, in particular, modeling of feedback loops.
-When working in continuous time, the natural process to consider is the Ornstein-Uhlenbeck process which leads to precisely the setting in \eqref{eq:lyapunoveq}.
-In this context, the matrix $M$ is a drift matrix that quantifies temporal cause-effect relations among the variables, and $C$ is a positive definite volatility matrix.
-For the Lyapunov equation to yield a positive definite covariance matrix $\Sigma$, the matrix $M$ has to be stable (all eigenvalues have a strictly negative real part).
+In contrast, the new Lyapunov models introduce a temporal perspective that simplifies, in particular, modeling of feedback loops.
+Suppose the data at hand are collected by observing a $p$-dimensional random vector.
+Lyapunov models assume the random vector to arise as a one-time cross-sectional observation of a $p$-dimensional dynamic process in equilibrium.
+When working in continuous time, the natural model for the process is an Ornstein-Uhlenbeck process $X(t)$ that is given by the stochastic differential equation

+where $W(t)$ is a Wiener process, and $a \in \mathbb{R}^{p}$ and $M,D \in \mathbb{R}^{p \times p}$ are non-singular parameter matrices.
+In this context, the matrix $M$ is a drift matrix that quantifies temporal cause-effect relations among the variables, and $C=DD^\top$ is a positive definite volatility matrix.